iip-ecosphere/platform/platform/services/services.spring/README.md

       * `streamEndpoint` and `aasEndpoint` denote (akin to `endpoint` above) communication settings to be appended to the command line arguments, here for the data streaming communication (i.e., the service will delegate the data there and receive input from there) and AAS command communication (typically via VAB).
       * The Boolean property `started` indicates whether the underlying process is already started (default is `false`), e.g., in case of a database.
       *  `waitTime` defines a time to wait until the process is supposed to be ready before continuing service start activities (default `0`, positive values denote milliseconds to wait).
+* `servers`: An optional list of server instance specifications to be started/stopped with the referencing application.
+A server has an `id` (denoting its network management key), a `host` name (may be superseded by a deployment plan) and a `port`.
+The `netMgrKey` of a service may refer to one of the servers declared here indicating a shared lifecycle.

 The descriptor structure looks as given below (lists are indicates by a single element):